smb-h/dnsmod/README.md

 # DNSMod
 Fastest and easiest tool to update system wide DNS with help of some predefined providers.
-(Cloudflare, shecan, ...)
+(Cloudflare, Shecan, ...)
 <br>

 ```bash